 “Thomas Watson said, ‘Selfish ambition is the mother of all schisms.’
 But Dave Harvey shows us a better way in Rescuing Ambition.
 With wit and wisdom, Dave uncovers the truth in scripture to teach how God forms a gospel-driven ambition in us for use in his mission and for his glory.
 I hope every leader in the church today will read Rescuing Ambition.”

-Ed Stetzer, Billy Graham Distinguished Chair for Church, Mission, and Evangelism, Wheaton College
+Ed Stetzer, Executive Director, Billy Graham Center for Evangelism, Wheaton College

 “Dave Harvey thinks well, writes well, tells good stories, and cites people of substance and insight.
 I have long appreciated Dave’s integrity, wisdom and perspective.
 Were I not afraid of feeding his ambition for greatness, or my ambition to write a memorable endorsement, I would add that Rescuing Ambition is biblical, honest, witty, and sometimes amusing.
 I’m happy to recommend this fine book on an important and overlooked subject.”

-Randy Alcorn, author, Heaven; If God Is Good; and Hand in Hand
+Randy Alcorn, author, Heaven; If God Is Good; and The Treasure Principle

 “Whether you’re on Main Street or Wall Street this book has something to say to you.
 No author has done a better job of helping me understand my heart, my motives, and my Savior.
 Harvey uses humor, Scripture, and real-life examples to help us balance our dreams and callings, while always reminding us that Jesus is the Christ.”

 Josh Deckard, Former Assistant Press Secretary to President Bush